 Running a busy household means keeping essentials on hand, but you really don’t need to buy 50 rolls of toilet paper at a time…especially while your house is on the market.
 Make your closets and storage areas appear larger by not stock piling household items.

 8. Personal Paperwork

 When bills come, sit down to pay them online or write a check.
 Then file away the bill.
 Sign up for paperless bills and set reminders.
 Also consider setting up automatic bill pay.
 Keep anything personal out of sight.

 Avoid items like boots, umbrellas, bookbags, backpacks and so on at the front entranceway.
-Use a plastic storage bin to put these items away and store in the closet.
+Use a plastic storage bin to put these items away into the closet if they are wet.
 Wear slippers around the house so you don’t track outdoor dirt through the house.

 Have a place for everything and put everything in its place while your home is on the market.
 Follow these simple tips, and your house will stay looking good for potential buyers.